Black Rose (2014 film)

-Black Rose (Чёрная роза) is a 2014 cooperative American and Russian action film directed by, and starring, Alexander Nevsky.
+Black Rose (Чёрная роза) is a 2014 American and Russian co-produced action film directed by, and starring, Alexander Nevsky.
 The film also stars Kristanna Loken, Adrian Paul, and Robert Davi.
 The film was released on 25 January 2014 in Russia.
 It was made on a budget of $7,000,000.

 Premise

 In Los Angeles, several Russian girls have been murdered.
 Police cannot find the killer.
 For this reason, the Russian police officer Vladimir Kazatov comes to LA.
 Together with his American partner Emily Smith, he proceeds to investigate these crimes.